davidpfister/benchmark.f/README.md

 _For more examples, please refer to the [Documentation](doc/html/index.html)_

 The library takes care of everything else for you
-- Collection of System Information
+- Collection of system information
-- Collection of Compiler Information
+- Collection of compiler information
-- Collection of Compilation Options
+- Collection of compilation options

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+- Reporting

 <!-- CONTRIBUTING -->
-## Contributing
+### Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 So, thank you for considering contributing to *benchmark.f*.
 Please review and follow these guidelines to make the contribution process simple and effective for all involved.
 It will help communicate that you respect the time of the developers.
 In return, the developers will help address your problem, evaluate changes, and guide you through your pull requests.

 By contributing to *benchmark.f*, you certify that you own or are allowed to share the content of your contribution under the [same license](LICENSE).

 ### Style